CloudChi/FX-Framework/Script_Functions_And_Types.md

     - Often display any returned errors
     - Accept parameters in JSON format
     - Within a given Type they are often copies of each other
+    - > Should include screenshot example of this???
     - Types:
       - Schedule
       - Export